 Plant-Based Power | Proteins for Meatless Meals

 Have you heard about the latest food trend?
 Meatless Mondays have gone mainstream.
 According to Vegetarian Times, some 22.8 million people in the United States are eating a “vegetarian-inclined” diet, meaning they are eating more meatless (and chickenless, and fishless) meals.
-There’s even a new generation of plant-based burgers available at fast food restaurants and plant-based sausages at pizza chains, and they’re so similar to beef that people often can’t tell the difference.
+There’s even a new generation of plant-based burgers available at fast food restaurants and plant-based sausages at pizza chains and even at an Italian restaurant, and they’re so similar to beef that people often can’t tell the difference.